Jane Street Says Retail Demand Drove Its India Trading Activity

 Are regulators concerned about institutional traders?

-Yes, regulators closely monitor institutional activity to ensure fair access and market integrity.
+Yes.
+Regulators monitor institutional activity closely to ensure fair market access and integrity.

 Does higher retail participation increase volatility?